Best Thai Street Dishes & Stalls For Beginners In Bangkok | Karta.com

 Som Tam: A green papaya salad, often enjoyed with sticky rice.

-Kanom Jeen: Fermented rice noodles typically served with a variety of curries.
+Kanom Jeen: Fermented rice noodles are typically served with a variety of curries.

 Thai Iced Tea: A refreshing drink made with black tea, milk, and sugar, perfect for cooling off in the Bangkok heat.